sparanoid/almace-scaffolding/_app/_posts/note/2016-03-18-deployment-methods.md

 Sites generated using Almace Scaffolding can be deployed in nearly any web hosting services.
 A few of the most common deployment techniques are described below.
 More deployment methods please refer to [Jekyll - Deployment methods](https://jekyllrb.com/docs/deployment-methods/).

+## Cloudflare Pages

+The simplest way to deploy your AMSF site is using [Cloudflare Pages](https://pages.cloudflare.com/).
+Just signup for Cloudflare and connect it with your GitHub account.
+Create a Pages project and use the following settings:

+- Framework preset: Jekyll
+- Build command: `grunt build`
+- Build output directory: `_site`

 ## Web Hosting Providers (FTP/SFTP)

 Just about any traditional web hosting provider will let you upload files to their servers over FTP.
 You can simply run the `grunt build` command and upload all files generated under `_site` to the HTTP root folder of your hosting account.